Do cats like snow?

 Dogs back legs manipulated

-The benefit of these exercises is that your dog’s joints are being moved without them using any energy.
+The benefit of these exercises is that your dog’s joints are being moved without using any energy.
 If your dog has stiff joints, it helps to maintain and increase movement and flexibility in the joint.
-It also helps the joint to produce the synovial fluid that acts as cushioning and as a shock absorber for your dog and it will help to reduce any muscle atrophy forming in a dog that is not as active as it once was.
+It also helps the joint to produce the synovial fluid that acts as cushioning and as a shock absorber for your dog.
 The easiest way to do this exercise is to get your dog to lie on one side, isolate the joint and gently flex and extend the limb within its natural range of motion.

 3. Static weight shifts

 If a dog has stiff joints, they will often compensate.
-For example, if a dog has stiff joints in their hind legs, they will front load, putting more weight on their front legs and putting these joints under more strain.
-Static weight shifts are a simple yet effective exercise which helps to encourage more even weight bearing and therefore muscle mass, helping reduce uneven forces on different joints and keep the joint more supported as the dog gets older.
+For example, if the stiffness is in the dog’s hind legs, it will front load, putting more weight on its front legs and putting these joints under more strain.
+Static weight shifts are a simple yet effective exercise, which helps to encourage more even weight bearing and, therefore muscle mass, helping reduce uneven forces on different joints and keep the joint more supported as the dog gets older.

-It's recommended that you have two people for this exercise.
-With the dog standing square one person supports the dog at the front by the shoulders, while the other supports the dog with one hand on each hip joint.
-The next step depends on what weight shifts you have been recommended to target which area.
-For example, if your physiotherapist recommended to do hind weight shifts then the person supporting the hips would very gently move the dog to one side, back to the middle, and then to the other side.
+It's recommended you have two people for this exercise.
+With the dog standing square, one person supports the dog at the front by the shoulders, while the other supports the dog with one hand on each hip joint.
+The next step depends on what weight shifts you’ve been recommended to target which area.
+For example, if your physiotherapist recommended hind weight shifts, then the person supporting the hips would very gently move the dog to one side, back to the middle, and then to the other side.
 This is a very subtle movement that should not make the dog move its leg but instead just bear more weight on to one side.
 It’s similar to when you’re standing with both feet on the ground, shifting your weight from one foot to the other.

 4. Sit to stand

 This is the canine equivalent of a squat.
-The idea is to help your dog to build up their muscles around their hip and knee joints in a slow and controlled way.
+The idea is to help your dog to build up the muscles around their hip and knee joints in a slow and controlled way.

 If you think of your dog’s movement when they chase a ball or jump up high, they will be flexing and extending their back legs to the maximum extent.
 With this exercise, you’re allowing your dog to strengthen their muscles but within their own happy range of motion.